apertus-open-source-cinema/misc-tools-utilities/raw-via-hdmi/raw12-hdmi-recorder/README.md

 # About
-A GUI for the AXIOM recorder (https://github.com/apertus-open-source-cinema/axiom-recorder).
+A GUI for the AXIOM recorder (https://github.com/apertus-open-source-cinema/axiom-recorder) to capture, process and store as well as playback raw motion picture sequences.
 As PYSimpleGui discontinued free usage this tool has switched to Dear PyGui (https://github.com/hoffstadt/DearPyGui).
 Development is ongoing and usage is still work in progress.